Purchase:Get All 7 Parts!

 In this first part, you’ll learn how to quickly spin up a reproducible development environment with Docker to create a RESTful API powered by Python, Postgres, and the Flask web framework.
 After the app is up and running locally, you’ll learn how to deploy it to an Amazon EC2 instance.

+This is not a beginner course.
+It’s designed for the advanced-beginner - someone with at least six-months of web development experience.
 Before beginning, you should have some familiarity with the following topics.
 Refer to the resources for more info:

 |Docker||Get started with Docker|